stebiondi/pyCoastal-/paper.md

 \]

 Using `water_drop.py`, this simulation showcases:

-- **Zero-Dirichlet boundary conditions** on all domain edges, ensuring waves vanish at the boundaries.
-- A **Gaussian hump** as the initial condition, representing a localized disturbance ("water drop") at the domain center.
-- A **second-order finite-difference scheme** in both space and time:
+Zero-Dirichlet boundary conditions** on all domain edges, ensuring waves vanish at the boundaries, a Gaussian hump as the initial condition, representing a localized disturbance ("water drop") at the domain center, and a second-order finite-difference scheme in both space and time:

   \[
   \eta_{\text{new}} = 2\eta - \eta_{\text{old}} + (c\,\Delta t)^2 \nabla^2 \eta
   \]

-- Real-time animation using `matplotlib.animation.FuncAnimation`, allowing users to visually observe expanding circular wavefronts and their reflections.
-- Fully configurable via **YAML**, enabling easy adjustment of domain size, resolution, wave speed, CFL number, and simulation duration without modifying the code.
+The output provides real-time animation using `matplotlib.animation.FuncAnimation`, allowing users to visually observe expanding circular wavefronts and their reflections.
+Additionally, it is fully configurable via YAML, enabling easy adjustment of domain size, resolution, wave speed, CFL number, and simulation duration without modifying the code.

 #### Run the Example